SeldonIO/seldon-core/docs/autoscaling.md

 }
 ```

-We added a HPA spec referring to the PodTemplateSpec:
+We added an HPA spec referring to the PodTemplateSpec:

 ```
 "hpaSpecs":[
     {
-	"scaleTargetRef": {
-	    "apiVersion": "extensions/v1beta1",
-	    "kind": "Deployment",
-	    "name": "my-dep"},
 	"minReplicas": 1,
 	"maxReplicas": 4,
 	"metrics":